 II APEC PRIVACY FRAMEWORK

 The APEC Privacy Framework, endorsed by APEC in 2005, was developed to promote a consistent approach to information privacy protection in the Asia-Pacific region as a means of ensuring the free flow of information in support of economic development.
 It was an outgrowth of the 1998 APEC Blueprint for Action on Electronic Commerce, which recognised that the APEC member economies needed to develop and implement legal and regulatory structures to build public confidence in the safety and security of electronic data flows (including consumers' personal data) to realise the potential of electronic commerce.
-This recognition was the impetus behind the development of the Privacy Framework.
-Thus, the APEC objective of protecting informational privacy arises in the context of promoting trade and investment, rather than primarily to protect basic human rights as in the European Union.
+Thus, APEC's objective of protecting informational privacy arises in the context of promoting trade and investment, rather than primarily to protect basic human rights as in the European Union.

 ii The Privacy Framework